Cuticle States

 How to Test Your Hair Porosity

-The most common advice is the “float test” — dropping a strand of hair in water to see if it sinks.
+The most common advice is the “float test” — dropping a strand in water to see if it sinks.
 But this method is unreliable.
-Strand thickness, oils, product residue, and how you handle the hair all affect the result.
+Strand thickness, oils, and product residue all affect the result.

 A better approach is behavior-based testing.
-Instead of one moment in a glass of water, our test looks at how your hair actually behaves in the shower, while drying, and throughout the day.
+Instead of one moment in a glass, the Crown Scan looks at how your hair actually behaves in the shower, while drying, and throughout the day.

 Frequently Asked Questions